 The huge drop in air and car travel means that pollution and greenhouse gas emissions have dropped dramatically.
 According to experts, the largest ozone layer over the Arctic has closed.
 The Earth, we are now told, is healing.
 The BBC reported that levels of pollution in New York are down nearly 50% compared with this time last year, due mainly to drastic cuts in travel emissions.
 Gareth Powell from Cheshire said, ‘I’ve always had a bit of an issue with how much damage we cause through international travel.
 I’ll be camping in Wales as soon as I can.’

 The good news for the environment, UK travel industry and economy is that it’s likely many British holidaymakers will be having a 'staycation' this year.
-Self-catering holiday homes in the UK like the Lighthouse Cottage located at the furthest point of Cornwall's Roseland Peninsula (which incidentally is the one featured in the opening credits of the Jim Henson TV show Fraggle Rock) and the modern Eco-Lodge in John O'Groats, Scotland are ideal, and there are many more.
+Self-catering holiday homes in the UK like the Lighthouse Cottage located at the furthest point of Cornwall's Roseland Peninsula (which incidentally is the one featured in the opening credits of the Jim Henson TV show Fraggle Rock) is ideal, and there are many more.

 Once a vaccine or cure is developed, we may see a wave of foreign holiday bookings, but until then it looks as though Great Britain is the place for Brits to holiday.
 Find out how British holidaymakers now feel about going on holiday in our 2020 Travel Survey findings.